Church planter guide: 12 proven tips for success

 The vision of your church should be clear and compelling—it’s the reason behind everything you do.
 Spend time refining and articulating it.
 Write it down and read it out loud to hear how it sounds.
 Discuss it with trusted mentors, family members, and friends.
 Make sure it’s something you can clearly articulate and easily share with anyone.

 You might think your vision is evident to all.
 However, you’re the one who sought God’s direction to develop that vision.
 You’re the one who has the passion and drive to set out on this journey.
-It’s easy to feel like everyone should know the vision if you communicate it once or twice.
+But it’s also important to make sure your vision is shared and confirmed by other leaders and partners in ministry.

 Putting your vision statement on the church’s website, in the bulletin, in email newsletters, and on the church’s social media pages creates a level of public expectation and increases internal accountability.
 Discuss how your new church’s vision is impacting your community during volunteer or staff meetings.
 Present it during visitor orientation meetings or new member classes.
 Keep repeating it until you’re tired of hearing it, and then repeat it some more.